doubianimehdi/AWS-Tutorials/README.md

 # AWS-Tutorials
 This is repository is a knowledge base to help for AWS services

-Install R Server
+#Install R Server
-1°) Choose an amazon linux AMI and deploy it
+1. Choose an amazon linux AMI and deploy it
-2°) Choose an instance type for the machine
+2. Choose an instance type for the machine
-3°) Configure the instance details with the following script :
+3. Configure the instance details with the following script :

 #!/bin/bash
 #install R